Skip to content

 What is the difference between Arabica and Robusta? | Barista & Espresso

-Arabica and Robusta are the two most common coffee varieties.
-Arabica is sweeter, milder, and more aromatic, while Robusta is stronger, bitter, and contains more caffeine.
+Arabica and Robusta are the two most common types of coffee.
+Arabica is sweeter, milder and more aromatic, while Robusta is stronger, bitter and contains more caffeine.

 What is Arabica?

-Coffea Arabica, often simply called "Arabica", accounts for about 60–70% of the world's coffee beans.
-It is grown at high altitudes (600–2000 meters above sea level) and thrives in cooler climates with stable rainfall.
+Coffea Arabica, often referred to simply as "Arabica", accounts for around 60-70% of the world's coffee beans.
+It is grown at high altitudes (600-2000 meters above sea level) and thrives in cooler climates with stable rainfall.

-• Distinct notes of fruit, berries, and chocolate
+• Clear hints of fruit, berries and chocolate

 • Lower bitterness